nasa/fprime/Gds/docs/testAPI/user_guide.md

 # user can now use the Test API
 api.assert_telemetry("SOME_CHANNEL_MNEMONIC")
 ~~~~

-The Integration Test API requires instantiating an instance of the StandardPipeline in order to connect to an FPrime deployment.
-This is boiler plate code that should be [moved inside the TestAPI](#moving-standardpipeline-to-api-constructor).
+### How to use the API with a test framework

-### How to use the API with a test runner
+To use the test API with a testing framework like pyunit or pytest

 ## Organization